volkmannp/ntbgraphics/README.md

   - ‘*loopplotexp*’ for plotting all experiments within a dataset as boxplots and exporting the results in one PDF file;
-  - ‘*heatmapexp*’ for plotting all experiments as a heatmap and producing a datamatrix with z-scored values.
+  - ‘*heatmapexp*’ for plotting all experiments as a heatmap and producing a datamatrix with z-scored values;
+  - ‘*pcatsneexp*’ for PCA and tSNE results and cluster plots.

 All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta